lawrennd/old_talks/_posts/2008-9-10-dynamics-with-gaussian-processes.md

 author: Lawrence, Neil D.
 title: Dynamics with Gaussian Processes
 venue: Natural Computing Applications Forum, University of Sheffield, U.K.
-linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "dynamics_ncaf08.pdf"'
+linkpdf: ftp://ftp.dcs.shef.ac.uk/home/neil/dynamics_ncaf08.pdf
 year: '2008'
 month: '9'
 day: '10'
 abstract: |
   We are used to dealing with the situation where we have a latent variable.
-Often we assume this latent variable to be independently drawn from a distribution, .g. probabilistic PCA or factor analysis.
-This simplification is often extended for temporal data where tractable Markovian independence assumptions are used (.g.
-Kalman filters or hidden Markov models).
+Often we assume this latent variable to be independently drawn from a distribution, *e.g.* probabilistic PCA or factor analysis.
+This simplification is often extended for temporal data where tractable Markovian independence assumptions are used (*e.g.* Kalman filters or hidden Markov models).
 In this talk we will consider the more general case where the latent variable is a forcing function in a differential equation model.
 We will firstly give a brief introduction to Gaussian